espenhw/dubstep/README.md

-# Dubstep - Framework-agnostic test data loading for Scala
+# Dubstep - Framework-agnostic database testing for Scala

 ## A short example to whet your appetite